Juangunner4/primos-marketplace/README.md

 Copy `frontend/.env.example` to `.env` and update the values for local development.
 Vercel should use environment variables defined in the project settings while Render can load values from a `.env.production` file.
+These files include `REACT_APP_PRIVY_APP_ID` which must be populated with your Privy application ID so the login flow can initialize correctly.

 ### Beta Access